 How do we reframe the misunderstandings?

 We long to see change in the treatment of this disease and other headache disorders that are still so misunderstood, not to mention the other health conditions that so often tag along for the ride!
 Somehow, I’d like to try and reframe things – after all, wouldn’t you?

 What can we share with those close to us?

 And so, here are some thoughts to share with our doctors as well as our friends, family, teachers, and employers.
 Maybe you resonate with some or all of these:

 - We are not weak; we are strong!

 - We do not give up easily but actually persevere through unimaginable pain.

 - We simply cannot always push through, and even if we tried to, that may not be the safest thing to do.

 - Please don’t feel like you always have to “fix” us; sometimes validation has the most powerful impact.

-- We know that we're stressed, but on those rare pain free periods an incredibly happy person emerges.
+- We know that we're stressed, but during those rare pain-free periods, an incredibly happy person emerges.
 Please don’t tell us to reduce stress - most likely, we're already working on that!

 - If positive thinking worked, we’d feel great!
 We truly would love nothing more than the placebo or any other effect to happen as long as it brings relief!

 - If we're afraid to try a new medication or treatment, there’s a reason for that; it’s not lack of cooperation or unwillingness to “get better.”